We are drawing closer to the end of the financial year, and it’s time to save tax by investing wisely. Yes, we’re officially in the tax-saving season.

 4. National Pension System (NPS)

+frozen.
 And to unfreeze the account, you are required to contribute the total sum of minimum contributions missed and a penalty of Rs 100 per year.
 The objective of this account is to build a retirement corpus and buy a life annuity.
-You can operate

 - Tier-II Account – This account is a voluntary account.
 To have a Tier-II account, you first need to have a Tier-I account.
 The tier-II account can be opened with a minimum contribution of Rs 1,000 and yearly contribution